Decoding generalised hyperoctahedral groups and asymptotic analysis of correctible error patterns: Enumerating correctible error patterns

 Note that if $k > nr$, the set $\mathcal{P}_{n,r}(k)$ is empty, so $E_{n,m,r}(k)=0$.

-While this is a tidy combinatorial expression for the desired quantity $E_{n,m,r}(k)$, its behaviour cannot easily be seen, especially as we wish to compare it with the total number of patterns of $k$ errors, ${ mn \choose k }$.
+While this is a tidy combinatorial expression for the desired quantity $E_{n,m,r}(k)$, its behaviour cannot easily be seen, especially as we wish to compare it with the total number of $k$-error patterns~${ mn \choose k }$.
 A first step would be to find a recurrence relation.

 \begin{lemma} The numbers $E_{n,m,r}(k)$ satisfy the recurrence relation

 \end{lemma}

 \proof Suppose there are $l$ errors in the $n^\textrm{th}$ block; there are ${m \choose l}$ ways of arranging these.
 Then there are $k-l$ errors in the remaining $n-1$ blocks, so there are $E_{n-1,m,r}(k-l)$ ways of arranging these.
 Summing over all possible values of $l \leq r$, we obtain the required relation. \endproof